RHIT-southfej/csse290-ai/ClassMaterials/Week1/README.md

 Include in your submission:

-(a) the short function name that generated a lot of tetx for you (b) the code it generated
+(a) the short function name that generated a lot of text for you (b) the code it generated

 ## Step 2: Try a local command